AEW x NJPW: Forbidden Door

 AEW x NJPW: Forbidden Door is a professional wrestling pay-per-view (PPV) event co-promoted by the American promotion All Elite Wrestling (AEW) and the Japanese promotion New Japan Pro-Wrestling (NJPW).
-Established in 2022, it is held annually in June and features direct competition between wrestlers from the two promotions.
-The event takes its name from the same term often used by AEW when referring to working with other professional wrestling companies.
+Established in 2022, it is held annually in June; however, it moved to August in 2025.
+The event features direct competition between wrestlers from both promotions, and its name comes from a term often used by AEW when working with other professional wrestling companies.

+The 2024 event also featured wrestlers from NJPW's sister promotion World Wonder Ring Stardom and the Mexican promotion Consejo Mundial de Lucha Libre (CMLL).
+The 2025 event was the first to take place outside of North America as it was held in London, England.
+It broke the attendance record for a professional wrestling event at The O2 Arena.